ezselltranscript-SG/CloudStorage/README.md

 3. Select a file from your device
 4. Click "Upload"

+### Moving Files and Folders

+#### Drag & Drop Method
+1. Click and drag any file or folder
+2. Drop it onto a destination folder or empty space
+3. Multiple selected items move together

+#### Bulk Selection Method
+1. Check the boxes next to files/folders you want to move
+2. Click "Move to..." in the selection toolbar
+3. Choose destination folder in the picker modal
+4. Click "Move" to confirm

+#### Context Menu Method
+1. Right-click on any file or folder
+2. Select "Move to..." from the context menu
+3. Choose destination folder in the picker modal
+4. Click "Move" to confirm

 ### Managing Files and Folders
 - Click the three-dot menu on any file or folder to access context menu options
-- Use the context menu to rename, delete, download, or share items
+- Use the context menu to rename, delete, download, share, or move items
+- Use checkboxes for multi-select operations

 ### Navigating the Hierarchy
 - Click on folders to navigate into them
-- Use the back arrow to navigate to the parent folder
+- Use the breadcrumb navigation to jump to parent folders
+- Use the "Home" button to return to root

 ### Searching for Files and Folders
 1. Use the search bar at the top of the file explorer